 - will make the oral contraceptive pill less effective.
 If you’re taking the pill, ask your doctor about other methods of contraception while you have TB treatment

 An important possible side effect with some of TB medication is inflammation of the liver.
-You should tell your doctor or nurse immediately if you start vomiting or develop yellowness around your eyes or skin.
+You should tell your doctor, nurse or pharmacist immediately if you start vomiting, have abdominal pain or develop yellowness around your eyes or skin.
 This could be a sign of jaundice.

-You’ll have to visit the clinic until your treatment is finished - and sometimes a little longer.
-This usually take six months.
+You’ll have to visit the clinic until your 6 months of treatment are finished - and sometimes a little longer.

 At the beginning of your treatment, you may need to visit the clinic every two to four weeks to make sure: